Planning For The Year Ahead (Part 2)

 Relevant

-If the purpose of running a half marathon is to look and feel good, you will be sabotaging yourself by having a huge meal after each training run and putting on weight in the process.
+Double check to make sure that the goal is relevant to what you really want.
+If the purpose of running a half marathon is to look and feel good, don’t sabotaging yourself by having a huge meal after each training run.

 Your specific, measurable, achievable, relevant goal may now be: